PurbakSengupta/RBAtheta/README.md

 # ⚡ rbaTheta+: Adaptive Ramping Behaviour Analysis with Event Filtering and SQLite Indexing

 **rbaTheta+** is an enhanced version of the original RBATheta algorithm for detecting ramping events in wind power signals.
-It introduces adaptive thresholding (traditional and MCMC-based), robust data handling through SQLite, and a post-filtering mechanism to better distinguish stationary from significant events using a sliding window + log-based transformation.
+It introduces adaptive thresholding (traditional and MCMC-based), robust data handling through SQLite, and a post-filtering mechanism to better distinguish stationary from significant.
+It also introduces a sliding window + log-based transformation in the event detection technique.

 ---